 Cecile Williams has been the Program Manager at The Carying Place since 2015.
 Cecile has always had a passion for helping others realize their full potential.
 Her objective is to provide guidance to those who are down on their luck and have lost hope to set and achieve attainable goals.
 It is her belief that healthy families yield healthy communities.
 Cecile received a Bachelor of Arts Degree from Winston-Salem State University and a Masters of Public Administration from North Carolina Central University.
 Cecile has worked in the social services field in both government and non-profit sector and enjoys working with families as they transition to self-sufficiency.
 A proud Raleigh native, Cecile is a member of the Wake County Human Services committee and a member of the City of Raleigh Substance Abuse Advisory Board.
 Cecile can be reached at email@example.com or 919-462-1800.

 Debalina Chatterjee is The Carying Place’s Children’s Program Coordinator.
 Debalina holds a PhD in Biomedical Engineering from the University of California Los Angeles (UCLA) and 9 years of life science research experience between academia and industry.
-For the past year and a half, she has been a regular children’s program volunteer for The Carying Place’s Thursday night program, especially working with teenagers.
+She was a regular children’s program volunteer in 2016-2017 for The Carying Place’s Thursday night program, especially working with teenagers.
 During this time, she began to develop a passion for working with youth and underprivileged populations in our community.
 These new interests lead her to reconsider her engineering career path and seek out an internship opportunity with The Children’s Coordinator here at The Carying Place.
 She thoroughly enjoyed the experience; by planning and participating in each activity tailored for the children, she continued to use the opportunity to inspire and encourage them by sharing her own stories of struggles and hardships and how she overcame them, and most importantly made each child feel cared for and loved.
+Debalina joined The Carying Place as staff in January of 2018.
 As the Children’s Program Coordinator, Debalina continues to pursue her goal of learning more about the systems in society that have contributed to the needs of youth and at risk populations in our community, and be more involved in mitigating those challenges.